Step II: APTITUDE TEST

 Step I: APPLICATION

-To start electrical training you must first apply by completing an application form.
-You can complete an application online or in person.
+To start electrical training you must first apply by completing an online application.
+You can click on the APPLY NOW button at the top of any page to start the application process.
 Supporting documentation (see on right) will be required in order to complete your application.
 Documents may be uploaded, however, original documents must be verified in order to complete the application.

 YOU MUST BE AT LEAST 17 YEARS OLD TO APPLY & 18 YEARS OF AGE TO PARTICIPATE IF SELECTED.